-The bill amends the Kansas conservation reserve enhancement program (CREP) to increase the acreage cap from 40,000 to 60,000 acres and clarifies the county acreage cap, allowing for the last eligible offer for enrollment that exceeds these caps to be approved.
+The bill amends the Kansas conservation reserve enhancement program (CREP) to increase the acreage cap from 40,000 to 60,000 acres and clarifies the county acreage cap, allowing the last eligible offer for enrollment that exceeds the cap to be approved.
 It removes the limitation on acres eligible for CREP enrollment based on expired federal contracts and introduces a general ineligibility criterion based on federal ineligibility.
-Additionally, the bill allows for CREP contracts that support dryland farming or limited irrigation aimed at achieving water quantity goals, and it removes the prohibition on government-owned water rights participating in CREP.
+Additionally, the bill permits CREP contracts for dryland farming or limited irrigation aimed at achieving water quantity goals and removes the prohibition on government-owned water rights participating in CREP.
 The reporting requirements are modified to cover the preceding five years, and exceptions to eligibility criteria are allowed based on specific circumstances.

 As Amended by House Committee: 2-1933